-Limited studies exist focusing onto personal exposure/deposition dose of particulate pollution in developing regions.
-In this study, as a first step, we present the results on how people spend their daily time in Metro Manila, Philippines.
-This information is critical in assessing the personal exposure/deposition dose of particulate pollutants.
-We found that: people spend less time at home on workdays than weekends (52% versus 70%); the time fraction spent at work/school increased with age until retirement; adult males spend less time at home than females (18% versus 28%); most of their time people spend indoors (84%).
-The biggest difference from previous studies – people in Metro Manila on average spends 11% of their daily time in transit traffic.
-This is up to 2.2 times more than in Europe, America, Korea or China.
-Longer times in transit traffic subjects the population of Metro Manila to a higher risk of increased exposure to toxic pollutants and adverse health symptoms.
-The main results of this study will be used in upcoming study on personal deposition dose of soot.
+Existing studies that focus on personal exposure to or the deposition dose of particulate pollution in developing regions are limited.
+Hence, in this study, as a first step, we present results on how people spend their daily time in Metro Manila, Philippines.
+This information is critical to assessing personal exposure to and the deposition dose of particulate pollutants.
+We found that people spend less time at home on workdays than weekends (52% versus 70%), the fraction of time spent at work/school increases with age until retirement, adult males spend less time at home than females (18% versus 28%), and people spend most of their time indoors (84%).
+The biggest difference from previous studies is the discovery that people in Metro Manila spend 11% of their daily time on average in transit traffic, which is up to 2.2 times more than in Europe, America, Korea, or China.
+Longer times in transit traffic subject the population of Metro Manila to a higher risk of increased exposure to toxic pollutants and adverse health symptoms.
+The main results of this research will be used in an upcoming study on the personal deposition dose of soot.